sagemath/sagewiki_to_gh-2022-10-10/days112.358.md

 == How to register and participate ==

- * '''Registration''': If you intend to participate, please register here: https://zulip.sagemath.org/#narrow/stream/128-sd110/topic/Registration
+ * '''Registration''': TBA

- * Join our [[https://zulip.sagemath.org/#narrow/stream/128-sd110|zulip #sd110]] messaging stream.
-This stream will contain all of the information regarding the talks and events for Sage Days 110.
+ * Join our [[https://sagemath.zulipchat.com/#narrow/stream/321245-sd112.2E358|zulip #sd112.358]] messaging stream.
+This stream will contain all of the information regarding the talks and events for Sage Days 112.358.

  * '''Video conferencing''': We will primarily be using Zoom and [[https://bigbluebutton.org/|BigBlueButton]] (BBB; see [[https://en.wikipedia.org/wiki/BigBlueButton|Wikipedia page]]; [[https://bigbluebutton.org/open-source-license/|license]]) (with BBB servers at Orsay and/or other French institutions).
 However, other software such as Google Meet can also be used.